-You need to apply for an extension within the 30-day period prior to your current I-20 expiring.
-For example, if your I-20 expires December 31, 2011, you must apply between December 1 and December 31, 2005, to process the extension.
-The expiration/completion date can be found in item 5 on your I-20.
+You need to apply for an extension at least 2 weeks prior to your current I-20 expiring.
+For example, if your I-20 expires December 16, 2017, you must apply no later than December 1, 2017 to process the extension.
+The expiration/completion date can be found on your I-20.

 How to Apply for an extension

 Please allow one week for processing time to prepare a new I-20.
-After processing the extension, the OIE will send a notification to the USCIS of your extension.
+After processing the extension, the OIE will send you an email stating your new I-20 is ready.